 This is talking about plans and things that people conceive in their minds; and then, when they come to fruition, they destroy other people.
 Other people pay the price.

-For our transgressions are multiplied before You, and our sins testify against them; for our transgressions are with us, and as for our iniquities, we know them.
-(Isaiah 59:12)
+Isaiah 59:12 For our transgressions are multiplied before You, and our sins testify against them; for our transgressions are with us, and as for our iniquities, we know them.

-In transgressing and lying against the LORD, and departing from our God, speaking oppression and revolt, conceiving and uttering from the heart words of falsehood.
-(Isaiah 59:13)
+Isaiah 59:13 In transgressing and lying against the LORD, and departing from our God, speaking oppression and revolt, conceiving and uttering from the heart words of falsehood.

-Then the LORD saw it, and [one of the big understatements of the Bible] it displeased Him that there was no justice.
-(Isaiah 59:15b)
+Isaiah 59:15b Then the LORD saw it, and [one of the big understatements of the Bible] it displeased Him that there was no justice.

-God's fighting mad!
+God is fighting mad!
 And to say that it 'displeased Him' is very, very understated.

-He saw that there was no man, and wondered that there was no intercessor [Meaning that there was no leader, that could lead the whole shebang.].
+Isaiah 59:16-20 He saw that there was no man, and wondered that there was no intercessor [Meaning that there was no leader that could lead the whole shebang.].
 Therefore His own arm brought salvation for Him; and His own righteousness, it sustained Him.
-17 For He put on righteousness as a breastplate, and a helmet of salvation on His head; He put on the garments of vengeance for clothing, and was clad with zeal as a cloak.
+For He put on righteousness as a breastplate, and a helmet of salvation on His head; He put on the garments of vengeance for clothing, and was clad with zeal as a cloak.
 According to their deeds, accordingly He will repay, fury to His adversaries, recompense to His enemies.
 The coastlands He will fully repay.
-19 So shall they fear the name of the LORD from the west, and His glory from the rising of the sun; when the enemy comes in like a flood, the Sprit of the LORD will lift up a standard against him.
-20 The Redeemer will come to Zion, and to those who turn from transgression in Jacob.
-(Isaiah 59:16-20)
+So shall they fear the name of the LORD from the west, and His glory from the rising of the sun; when the enemy comes in like a flood, the Spirit of the LORD will lift up a standard against him.
+"The Redeemer will come to Zion, and to those who turn from transgression in Jacob," says the Lord.

 We know that on Pentecost in AD 31, while the disciples were gathered together to keep the holy day, that the Holy Spirit filled them; and they began, immediately, to preach the gospel and to make disciples.
 It says there (toward the end of the chapter) that on that very day 3,000 people were baptized.
 And the church had a sudden influx of people to help in the work.

 Not necessarily the influx, but this same process has been happening ever since.
 God calls some, and He puts them into His church—to do the work, to overcome, and to grow.
 Why did Christ raise up the church?
 What is its purpose?
-Well, of course, I've mentioned many times today that part of it (the part that I am dwelling on here) is to assist Christ in repairing the breach.
+Well, of course, I have mentioned many times today that part of it (the part that I am dwelling on here) is to assist Christ in repairing the breach.
 That is, the breach between God and man.

-Let's go to Luke 24.
+Let us go to Luke 24.
 This was after Christ had risen, after He had appeared to His disciples.

 What we have seen, up to this point, is that Jesus gave them understanding of what had taken place up to that time.
 He explained to them, from the Bible, how it had prophesied of Him, and what He would do, and how what He went through would work out for salvation.
 It was necessary for Christ to suffer and rise from the dead that third day.
-That gained up forgiveness and justification before God.
+That gained us forgiveness and justification before God.
 It opened the way to have access to Him, and it started the ball rolling for our salvation.